Cut down, destroy dead pines!

-Cut down pine wilt-infected trees as soon as possible – by April 1, or May 1 at absolute latest – and burn or chip the wood, by May 1 at the latest, to break the infection cycle.
-Do not keep the logs piled up.
-Beetles and nematodes can survive in firewood.
+Cut down pine wilt infected trees ASAP (by April 1 or May 1 at absolute latest) and burn or chip the wood (by May 1 at the latest) to break the infection cycle.
+Do not keep the logs piled up – the beetle and nematode can survive in firewood.
 In addition, be sure to cut the stump down to the ground, and destroy it, too.
-By destroying the wood, you’ll destroy the nematode that causes it, and the beetle that spreads it.
+By destroying the wood you’ll destroy the nematode that causes it, and the beetle that spreads it.

 Planting Fruit Trees